 Homeschoolers!
 Come experience a day of learning and exploration at the Sam Noble Museum.
 Homeschool students and groups are invited to participate in hands-on, educational science programs focusing on discovering the natural world.

-Cost is $10 for student and one adult.
-Additional adults attending program are $7 each.
+Cost is $10 for one student and one adult.
+Additional adults attending the program are $7 each.
 Siblings not participating in programs must pay admission to be admitted into the museum.
 Prices include the education program and general museum admission.

 $5 seniors (age 65 and up)

 Discovery Room Sessions allow students to participate in free-choice learning opportunities and free play activities that enhance their understanding of natural and cultural history.
 Each session begins with a short introduction to the room by a Discovery Room staff member.
 Students are then encouraged to explore the room independently.
 These 25 minute sessions are most appropriate for PreK through grade 5 and are limited to a maximum of 25 students per session.
 Fee is $30 per session.
 Discovery Room sessions are available beginning the day after Labor Day and ending the third week of May.

 Our Gallery Guides include engaging activities that encourage students to explore the details in each gallery.
 Guides are available for grades PreK-12 and activities take about 30 minutes to complete in each gallery.
 View our gallery guides